Heathrow Terminal 2: Airlines / Alliances

 Terminal 2 was the main base for Virgin Atlantic Little Red until it ceased operations in 2015.
 Today, most flights to/from Terminal 2 are short haul flights to mainland Europe.
 There are a few long haul flights from this terminal.
 Because of the area size of the terminal, it is the only terminal at Heathrow Airport to accommodate the ATR turboprop, the Embraer E-Jet family and other smaller aircraft.

 Star Alliance

 Terminal 2 is the base for Star Alliance members that fly from Heathrow today.
 All airlines transferred from other terminals by January 2017, with Air India shifting from Terminal 4 to Terminal 2 on 25 January 2017.
 There is no common Star Alliance lounge in the terminal; Lufthansa has a lounge in the main terminal, while Air Canada, Singapore Airlines and United Airlines each have lounges in the satellite.

 In the main terminal there are also an Aer Lingus lounge and a Plaza Premium pay-as-you-go lounge.

 SkyTeam

-Scandinavian Airlines (a former Star Alliance partner, now currently working with Skyteam) still operates their services at Heathrow in and out from Terminal 2.
+Scandinavian Airlines (a former Star Alliance member which switched alliances to Skyteam in 2024) still operates their services at Heathrow in and out from Terminal 2.

 Middle East Airlines have also been removed back to Terminal 2 recently, from Terminal 3.